yaaminiv/yaaminiv.github.io/_posts/2017-07-25-Manchester-Conditioning-Update10.md

 - Turned off immersion heaters
 - Cleaned algae header and filled with 1.6 L Reed's paste
+- Removed lines from oyster tanks and bleached algal line
 - Counted about 30 2 gallon buckets that can be used for fertilization
 - Set up buckets for each bag of oysters with 26 L/hr drippers and airstones